Covid: 9 New Cases In Ladakh

-Ladakh reported nine fresh Covid cases that took the infection tally to 28,139, officials said on Wednesday.
-The number of active cases stands at 98 -- 96 from Leh and two from Kargil, they said.
+Ladakh reported nine fresh Covid cases that took the infection tally to 28,153, officials said on Friday.
+The number of active cases stands at 75 -- 73 in Leh and two in Kargil -- they said.

-As many as 28 patients were cured and discharged from hospitals in Leh, taking the overall recoveries to 27,813, they said.
-All the new cases were reported from Leh district, they said.
-A total of 626 sample reports were found negative in Ladakh, they said.
+As many as 22 patients were cured and discharged from hospitals in Leh, taking the overall recoveries in the Union Territory to 27,850, officials said.
+All the new cases were reported from Leh, they said, adding that a total of 665 sample reports in Ladakh were found negative.

 With PTI inputs.